skwp/dotfiles/README.md

  * `;` in addition to `:` - avoid Shift for common tasks, just hit semicolon to get to ex mode
  * `,.` to go to last edit location instead of `'.` because the apostrophe is hard on the pinky
  * `Cmd-'` and `Cmd-"` to change content inside quotes
+ * Cmd-Space to autocomplete.
+Tab for snipmate snippets.

 #### Tab Navigation